Booker (TV series)

-Booker is an American crime drama series starring Richard Grieco that aired on the Fox Network from September 24, 1989, to May 6, 1990.
+Booker is an American crime drama series starring Richard Grieco that aired on Fox from September 24, 1989, to May 6, 1990.
 The series is a spin-off of 21 Jump Street and the second installment of the Jump Street franchise.
-The character of Dennis Booker was originally a recurring character on that police drama during its third season.
+The character of Dennis Booker was originally a recurring character on the police drama during its third season.

 Synopsis

 Dennis Booker, who once worked for a large metropolitan police department, is now hired by the US office of a large Japanese company to investigate some suspicious insurance claims.
 Booker is portrayed as despising authority, and he is often openly disdainful of the orders he receives.
 He also occasionally undertakes non-work-related tasks in order to help friends and family.
 Katie Rich left the show in the middle of its run, and Lori Petty was added to the cast.

 Fox scheduled Booker as its Sunday night leadoff program, airing in the 7/6 pm slot that was vacated by its parent series, 21 Jump Street; the latter moved to Monday nights.
 Booker was not the hit that its predecessor had been, with Fox eventually moving the show to 10:00 pm (during the period when the network was programming past that hour on Sundays) and later cancelling it following the season.